LawSmith408/WhiskerAnalyses/README.md

 For all simulations, a few assumptions are made.
 This includes:
 1. Porosity gradients from the root to the point are assumed to be linear
 2. Stiffness gradients from the root to the point are assumed to be linear
-3. The root has a boundary condition of a XX
-For specific simulations, there are different boundary conditions for the point which can be found here:
+3. The root has a boundary condition of fixed for all simulations For specific simulations, there are different boundary conditions for the point which can be found here:

 | Simulation Name                             | Point BC | Output |